AbdoElsaed/linkedin-dl/README.md

 ## TODOs

 * download transcripts of each video
-* create a GUI using electron to ease the usage
+* create a GUI using electron to ease the usage for non techie